rsennrich/wmt2014-scripts/example/README.md

 Common issues
 -------------

-this config was tested with moses commit dca8dd (4 March 2015).
-On older versions, it may run, but will not give good results, even with real data.
+this config was tested with moses commit 7eba58 (10 March 2015).
+It will not run on older versions.